The Lieutenant Governor of Alberta Distinguished Artist Award is Alberta’s most prestigious recognition of outstanding achievement in the arts.

 Up to three awards of $30,000 each are awarded every other year (odd years).
 Recipients also receive a hand-cast medal, a pin, a framed citation, and, where appropriate, a two-week residency at The Banff Centre Leighton Artists Colony.

 The awards are presented by the Lieutenant Governor of Alberta at a celebration hosted by a different Alberta community each year.
-The 2017 celebration will be hosted by The Banff Centre for Arts and Creativity Saturday, September 23, 2017.
+The 2017 celebration was hosted by The Banff Centre for Arts and Creativity on Saturday, September 23, 2017.

 Individuals or organizations may nominate an artist, artist collective, or arts builder and supporter for a Distinguished Artist Award.
 (Self-nominations, posthumous nominations, and nominations from family members, however, will not be considered.)